 Sharing your content on Social Media helps one potentially reach a staggering number of people.
 But what a lot of people forget to do is optimize how this content is shared on Social Media.
 That's where Open Graph and Twitter Cards come into play.

 Open Graph was introduced by Facebook to facilitate integration between Facebook and third party websites, by allowing them to become graph objects similar to other Facebook objects.

-Similar to Open Graph, Twitter Cards allowing sharing of optimized date which generates additional information from your Tweet.
+Similar to Open Graph, Twitter Cards allow sharing of optimized data which generates rich media content for your Tweet.